Are You the Victim of Parental Alienation?

 If you are a parent going through a marital dissolution or custody case, you are probably facing many emotionally challenging issues related to child custody.
 This is true whether you are just beginning the process of filing, or whether the issue of custody and visitation has been resolved.

 Whatever the stage of the custody or visitation process, if you find that your child is beginning to act differently, and sometimes in a strange manner, in terms of his or her relationship towards you, this may be what is legally defined as “parental alienation.”

 Parental alienation occurs when one parent, typically the primary caregiver, prevents or interferes with access to, or talks negatively or derogatorily about the other parent, so as to taint the child’s opinion or behavior towards the other parent.
-An experienced divorce lawyer in Nassau County can help you stem the flow of alienating behavior by the other parent before things go too far.
+An experienced lawyer can help you stem the flow of alienating behavior by the other parent before things go too far.